 Medtronic Percept was approved in Europe in early 2020 and gained FDA approval in June 2020.
 This first-of-its-kind device can sense and record an individual’s unique brain signals.
 With this data, doctors may be able to correlate patient symptoms with actual brain signals, which might eventually allow more precise DBS adjustments for possibly better symptom control and fewer side effects.
 Patients also can track their medications and symptoms in an electronic diary, which uses Samsung technology, so that they and their doctor can look for patterns between symptoms and brain signal changes.
 The battery lasts, on average, about five years, and is compatible with other Medtronic DBS leads.
 (This means if you have a Medtronic battery that is due for an exchange or have difficult-to-control symptoms, you could consider switching to Percept.)
 Percept is compatible with most MRI scans as long as safety conditions are met.

 When deciding on a DBS device with your doctor, consider:

 Rechargeable batteries may need fewer replacements over your lifetime, but they require regular recharging.

 Everyone should be able to check their battery and turn their device on and off, but some people also want to adjust settings at home within parameters set by their doctor.
 Evaluate the user-friendliness of each device’s personal programmer.

-Note that because a clinical trial has not directly compared the three DBS devices, it’s not clear if one works “better” than another.
+Note that a clinical trial has not directly compared these DBS devices, so it’s not clear if one works “better” than another.